sofiary/EtherMineLogger/README.md

 # PostgreSQL
 A purpose-created user should have been created using the statement (change username and password respectively with your own selection):<br>
     CREATE USER username WITH ENCRYPTED PASSWORD 'password' SUPERUSER;<br>
-<username> and <password> need to be stored in environment variables EML_USER and EML_PW respectively.

-This can be done by updating your ~/.bashrc file with a terminal editor such as vim/nano, and reloading the environment with:<br>
-    $ source ~/.bashrc
+<username> is assumed by default to be emluser, but can be changed.
+If it is changed, the entry for 'user' in the logger.py file's PG_PARAMS dictionary must be updated.

 If it is not already running, the Postgres server can be initialised with:<br>
     $ sudo service postgresql start